andy-hanson/mangos-caffeinated-hilarity/README.md

 P: Pause

-Q: Go back to the beginning of the current level.

-On the title screen, Enter to begin or press a number to play that level in challenge mode.
+Q: Give up and restart the level

 ## Playing